omarbenites/meta-programming-in-r/chapters/05_manipulation_of_expressions.md

 names(expr2)
 ```

-If we make sure that the result of our simplification gets the same name as the original expression, we will be fine:
+If we make sure that the result of our simplification gets the same name as the original expression, we will be okay:

 ```{r}
 simplify_function_call <- function(expr) {